khilnani/supercollider.web/README.md

 sc_tweeter
 =========

 Node.js based web application to create audio files for SuperCollider tweets.
-Potentially may include SoundCloud &amp; Twitter integration.
+Includes SoundCloud integration.
+May include Twitter integration.

 Thanks to the following people for feedback, suggestions, technical insight and sanity checks.
 In alphabetical order -